awslabs/gluonts/examples/SageMaker_SDK_Tutorial.md

 ### Custom GluonTS version:

-In case you are modifying gluonts on your local machine and want to run experiments on your custom version, just import gluonts and define:
+In case you are modifying GluonTS on your local machine and want to run experiments on your custom version, just import GluonTS and define:

 >gluont_ts_path = Path(gluonts.__path__[0]) <br/>
 >gluont_ts_requirements_path = gluont_ts_path.parent.parent / "requirements" / "requirements.txt"